polterguy/hyper-core/README.md

 You can create an extension method that requires one or more arguments to be supplied, and if they aren't, it will throw an exception.
-To do this, you'll have to invoke the **[micro.lambda.contract.min]** event, passing in the root node, and a list of mandatory arguments, and their type(s), in your extension method implementation.
+To do this, you'll have to invoke the **[micro.lambda.contract.min]** event, passing in the root node, and a list of mandatory arguments, and their type(s), in your extension method's implementation.
-Below is an example of a method that requires the client to having pass in a `description` query argument as a string, and if he hasn't, or the description is empty, it will throw an exception.
+Below is an example of a method that requires the client to pass in a `description` query argument as a string, and if he hasn't, or the description is empty, it will throw an exception.

 ```